goplot/goplot/README.md

 **Plots Directory**

 Plots are contained in a plots directory for both temp and destination farms.
 This allows for easy deletion of tmp files that may be left over after a plot gets "stuck" and has to be killed at the process level.
 All disks need a plots directory and all temp farms need a plots directory.
-For example, a simple farmer/plotter with only one temp drive and only one destination drive would be represented in the filesystem as:
+For example, a simple farmer/plotter setup with only one temp drive and only one destination drive would be represented in the filesystem as:

 ```
   /farm/1/disk1/plots